 Beyond delivering hilarious commercials, GE has been hard at work on ‘digital transformation’ over the past 5 years.
 In 2014, they produced more than $1 billion in revenue from productivity solutions (highlighting the success of their “industrial internet” software platform Predix).

-In 2015, they announced the creation of a new business unit — GE Digital — and in 2016 reports came out that GE Digital had more than 1,500 employees in their San Ramon, California office.
+In 2015, they announced the creation of a new business unit — GE Digital — and in 2016, reports came out that GE Digital had more than 1,500 employees in their San Ramon, California office.

 According to GE’s chairman Jeff Immelt: “Every industrial company is a software and analytics company” — and by all accounts, Immelt was leading this trend.
 That is until he was fired in October of 2017.
 For those who understand the future of work, GE’s digital transformation fell for the classic shortcoming Albert Einstein describes as: “We cannot solve our problems with the same thinking we used when we created them.”

 They wanted to create the company of the future.
 They knew the way to do this was through digital transformation.
 Yet they followed the models we’ve been using since the first industrial revolution.
 Unfortunately, this dilemma isn’t unique to GE.

-Due to what Ray Kurzweil calls the __Law of Accelerating Returns__ — the exponential rate of change in a wide array of complementary evolutionary systems (i.e. technology) — __every business is now facing the wrath of accelerated creative destruction__.
+Due to what Ray Kurzweil calls the Law of Accelerating Returns the exponential rate of change in a wide array of complementary evolutionary systems (i.e. technology) —every business is now facing the wrath of accelerated creative destruction.
 As strategy and innovation leader Innosight puts it, “about half of S&P 500 companies will be replaced over the next ten years”.
 They go on to say, “Imagine a world in which the average company lasted just 12 years on the S&P 500.

 That’s the reality we could be living in by 2027”.
+What does this mean?
 For incumbents, it means the shattering of their foundation.
 But for those that can identify, create, and capture value in environments of extreme uncertainty — opportunities are endless.

-In the following article we will discuss how the Future of Work is fueling this creative destruction and transforming business models.
+We'll discuss how the Future of Work is fueling this creative destruction and transforming business models.

 “The world of work is in a state of flux, which is causing considerable anxiety — and with good reason.
 Automation, digital platforms, and other innovations are changing the fundamental nature of work.
-Understanding these shifts can help policy makers, business leaders, and workers move forward.”
+Understanding these shifts can help policymakers, business leaders, and workers move forward.”

 According to Accenture’s Harnessing Revolution Report:

 “The very concept of work is being redefined as different generations enter and exit the workforce amidst a rapidly changing technological landscape.
 The new leadership imperative is clear: Create the future workforce.
 Now.”

 According to Deloitte’s Report:

 “Driven by the acceleration of connectivity and cognitive technology, the nature of work is changing.
 As AI systems, robotics, and cognitive tools grow in sophistication, almost every job is being reinvented, creating what many call the “augmented workforce.”

 As this trend gathers speed, organizations must reconsider how they design jobs, organize work, and plan for future growth.”
 Some of the most comprehensive and revealing research on the Future of Work comes from a report by MIT Technology Review that compiled every study they could find on the impact of technology on job destruction and creation:

-While the research provides no one conclusive finding, __what it shows is a vastly changing landscape companies will be responsible for navigating in the near future.
+While the research provides no one conclusive finding, what it shows is a vastly changing landscape companies will be responsible for navigating in the near future.
 What does this mean for businesses today?
 They must embrace a new model of labor.

 The old paradigm of business modeling was the systematic and sequential organization of primary and secondary activities, generally associated with Michael Porter’s Value Chain.
 The objective was efficiency, and two common levers were vertical integration and top-down management.